The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

 We stress that the non-linear stability is only slightly more complicated to prove than the linear stability, given the robust framework we set up in this paper; we explain this in the discussion leading up to the statement of Theorem~\ref{ThmIntroPrecise}.

-Theorem~\ref{ThmIntroBabyL} is the analogue of the recent result of Dafermos, Holzegel and Rodnianski \cite{DafermosHolzegelRodnianskiSchwarzschildStability} on the linear stability of the Schwarzschild spacetime (i.e.\ with $\Lambda=0$ and $a=0$); we will discuss the differences and similarities of their paper (and related works) with the present paper in some detail below.
+Theorem~\ref{ThmIntroBabyL} is the analogue of the recent result of Dafermos, Holzegel and Rodnianski \cite{DafermosHolzegelRodnianskiSchwarzschildStability} on the linear stability of the Schwarzschild spacetime (i.e.\ with $\Lambda=0$ and $a=0$).
+We will discuss the differences and similarities of their paper (and related works) with the present paper in some detail below.

-We point out that the Ricci-flat analogues of Theorems~\ref{ThmIntroBaby} and \ref{ThmIntroBabyL}, i.e.\ with cosmological constant $\Lambda=0$, are still very interesting cases to study: The limit $\Lambda\to 0+$ is rather degenerate in that it replaces an asymptotically hyperbolic problem (far away from the black hole) by an asymptotically Euclidean one, which in particular drastically affects the low frequency behavior of the problem and thus the expected decay rates (polynomial rather than exponential).
+We point out that the Ricci-flat analogues of Theorems~\ref{ThmIntroBaby} and \ref{ThmIntroBabyL}, i.e.\ with cosmological constant $\Lambda=0$, remain very interesting and challenging problems to study: the limit $\Lambda\to 0+$ is rather degenerate in that it replaces an asymptotically hyperbolic problem (far away from the black hole) by an asymptotically Euclidean one, which in particular drastically affects the low frequency behavior of the problem and thus the expected decay rates (polynomial rather than exponential).
 Furthermore, for $\Lambda=0$, one needs to use an additional `null-structure' of the non-linearity to analyze non-linear interactions near the light cone at infinity (`null infinity'), while this is not needed for $\Lambda>0$.
 See \S\ref{SubsecIntroPrev} for references and further discussion.